ReVanced/revanced-documentation/docs/revanced-resources/questions.md

 Please read them before asking questions that have been asked too many times.

+## 1 Spotify does not work after patching

+The issue is currently being looked into.
+See [this](https://revanced.app/announcements/14-spotify-login-fixed) and [this](https://revanced.app/announcements/15-spotify-dmca-notice-seeking-legal-help) for announcement for updates.

 ## 2 Is ReVanced available on iOS or TV?

 ReVanced is a patcher for Android apps.
 Android is very different from iOS.
 Therefore, ReVanced is not available on iOS.
 The nearest equivalent to ReVanced on iOS is [Theos](https://theos.dev/).
 If your TV runs Android, it may be possible to use ReVanced.